-The Company issues a few investments that are designated at fair value through profit and loss.
-These financial instruments are not quoted in active markets, and their values are determined by using valuation techniques.
+The fair value of financial assets that are not traded in an active market is determined by using an internally developed bond valuation model.
+Assumptions used in this model are validated and periodically reviewed internally by qualified personnel.
 Since 2014 the Company has developed an internal investment valuation methodology based on the yield curves published by the Central Bank of Curacao and St. Maarten (CBCS) to estimate the fair value of local fixed rate securities that do not have regular prices in an active market.
-The yield curve used to value Curacao investments is the average of the CBCS's yield curve before issuance of the debt to the Netherlands and after issuance of the debt to the Netherlands.
-For Aruba investments the CBCS curve before issuance of debt to the Netherlands is used for the valuation process.
+The yield curve used to value Aruban investments is the CBCS curve before issuance of debt to the Netherlands.